 Level 2 hashes are useful as internal hash functions for hash maps and similar data structures, where an adversary could use collisions in a level 1 hash to cause a denial of service.
 Beware that while a practical attack on a level 2 hash seems unlikely, timing attacks could reveal a small amount of information about hash values, thus technically breaking the premise of an attacker having no knowledge of hash values.

 Level 3 hashes can also be used for hash maps, and suffer no theoretical deficiency for this job.
-They can also be used for generating message authentication codes.
+They can also be used for generating message authentication codes, and are therefore usually called MAC functions.

-Level 4 and level 5 functions can be used for identifying and verifying the integrity of a piece of data, without the need for a secret seed.
+Level 4 and level 5 functions can be used for identifying and verifying the integrity of a piece of data, without the need for a secret key.
+Level 4 functions provide only n/2 bits of resistance against preimage attacks, where level 5 provide n bits.
 Level 5 is what is usually called a cryptographic hash.